 We often don’t see the way we are influencing and affecting those around us.
-We don’t make the link from our behaviour to what we see pervade our company culture.
-And then – like so many of our episodes – a trip to the bathroom changes everything.
+We don’t make the link from our behavior to what we see pervade our company culture.
+And then – like so many of our episodes - a trip to the bathroom changes everything.

 Why is that important for business?